 Want to know what scares me about this endeavour?

-It scares me that, in order to publish a post regularly, I’ll have to forgo my perfectionist tendencies and share pieces that will, inevitably, be riddled with spelling errors, run-on-sentences, misused semi-colons, and much much more.
+It scares me that I’ll have to forgo my perfectionist tendencies and share pieces that will, inevitably, be riddled with spelling errors, run-on-sentences, misused semi-colons, and much much more.
 I don’t have an editor - it’s not in the budget and I won’t be able to publish weekly and do all the other things I need to do (like shower) if I am combing through each entry over and over again.
 So, let’s manage some expectations: if you’re going to read these nuggets of wisdom, you’ll likely need to ignore some of my spelling and grammar faux pas.
 It also scares the sh*t out of me that these thoughts will sit here.
 Frozen thoughts stuck to a page getting more and more stale and outdated with each new peer reviewed study published.
 Plastered here in plain sight of anyone who wants to review and critique every single sentence.
 If is started this eight years ago, I’m sure I’d be looking back on the first entries and cringing, but hey, that’s life.
 When we know better, we do better.
 While I could look at it from the perspective of how little I knew then, instead I’ll consider this blog like a time capsule.
 Of course my thoughts will change as my training, practice, experiences, and understandings evolve.
 That’s life!